jaykv/RESTo/README.md

-# RESTFarms (in development)
+# RESTo (in development)
-Streamlined REST API framework with a focus on reducing boilerplate and providing flexibility with plug-and-play plugins.
-Primary focus is to synergize with popular web frameworks and databases (through ORM/ODMs) to support a unified structure to bootstrap REST APIs quickly.
+Streamlined REST API framework with a focus on reducing boilerplate and fast-tracking CRUD actions with dynamic routes.
+Synergizes nicely with popular web frameworks and databases (through ORM/ODMs) to support a unified structure to bootstrap REST APIs quickly.

 ## Current plugins
 * Flask (controller loader)